FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ## Setting up FusionAuth

 In order to set up FusionAuth, follow the [5-minute setup](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) guide.
 It is very simple and quick.
 By default, the OAuth server will run on `http://localhost:9011`.

-### Setting up the FusionAuth application
+### The application

 In this step, we are going to configure a FusionAuth application.
 An application is anything a user might log in to.
 To do so, we need to go to FusionAuth console and navigate to *Applications*.
 There, we need to create a new application.